freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-basic-css-by-building-a-cafe-menu/step-018.md

 # --description--

-So the styling of the page looks similar on mobile as it does on a desktop or laptop, you need to add a `meta` element with a special `content` attribute.
+To make the page's styling look the same on mobile as it does on a desktop or laptop, you must include a `meta` element with a special `content` attribute.

 Add the following within the `head` element: